 \subsection{Hyperparameter Mapping}

-To control the MedAugment using only one hyperparameter $l$, we design a novel mapping so that the maximum magnitude $M_{A}$ and the probability $P_{A}$ for each operation can be determined with $l$.
-We design the mapping relationship of each operation case by case to ensure the $M_{A}$ is suitable for medical images.
-We observed that medical images are especially sensitive to the magnitude of several operations like \texttt{Posterize}.
-When the number of bits left drops, the quality of augmented images deterioration rapidly.
-We thus design the magnitude for this type of DA operation carefully with extensive experiments to ensure the augmented images are still significant.
-Given $l$, the mapping between $l$ and $M_{A}$ for DA operation in $A_{p}$ and $A_{s}$ can be found in \Cref{tab1}.
-It is worth noting that operations without magnitude are indicated as $-$.
-We design $l=5$ while it can be extended to $l={\{1, 2, 3, 4, 5}\}$ for extendable consideration.
-The bigger the $l$, the stronger the augmentation.
-The function $F$ returns an odd number according to the given $l$ and is defined as:
+We propose a hyperparameter mapping relationship to produce a rational augmentation level and make the $M_{A}$ and $P_{A}$ of each operation fully controllable using $l=\{1, 2, 3, 4, 5\}$, in which higher values correspond to stronger augmentation.
+We observed that medical images are susceptible to the magnitude of several operations like \texttt{posterize}.
+When the number of remaining bits decreases, the quality of the augmented images deteriorates substantially.
+Therefore, we meticulously design the magnitude of these types of operations based on extensive pre-stage experiments to affirm that the resultant augmented images retain their significance.
+We illustrate the mapping between $l$ and $M_{A}$ for different operations in \Cref{tab1}.
+Note that operations without magnitude are indicated as $-$.
+The function $F$ returns an odd number based on the input $l$ and is formulated as: